dsgibbons/dsgibbons.github.io/content/about.md

 # About

-I am a person that writes about stuff.
+I'm a software developer living in Adelaide, Australia.
+I don't like writing about myself.